loxinchi/Tour_guide_application/README.md

 Udacity Project 5 - Tour Guide Application
 =======================

-* This is a Tour Guide application for Annecy, France.
+* This is a Tour Guide application for Annecy, France made for Udacity Android Basics by Google Nanodegree Program.

 * Using Fragment, Viewpager, intent, list view OnclickListiener.

 * Click list item to get item detail view.